-The Framework Programs (FPs) - abbreviated FP1 to FP7 with "FP8" named "Horizon 2020" - are the European Union's main instrument for funding research and development activities.
-These multiannual programs have been implemented since 1984.
+The Framework Programs (FPs) - abbreviated FP1 to FP7 with "FP8" named "Horizon 2020" and FP9 referred to as "Horizon Europe" - are the European Union's main instrument for funding research and development activities.
+These multi-annual programs have been implemented since 1984.
 The framework programs up until Framework Program 6 (FP6) covered five-year periods.
 From Framework Program 7 (FP7) on, programs run for seven years.